parsers/php-parser/README.md

 PHP Parser
 ==========

-This is a PHP 5.4 parser written in PHP.
+This is a PHP parser written in PHP.
 It's purpose is to simplify static code analysis and manipulation.

-It is based on the famous nickic/PHP-Parser project
+It is based on the famous nickic/PHP-Parser project.

+* parsers/php-parser usee namespaces (PSR-0), nickic/PHP-Parser dosen't.
+* parsers/php-parser dosen't support PHP 5.2 nickic/PHP-Parser does.

 In a Nutshell
 -------------